01 of 05

 Personal Protective Gear

 Even when a kiln has more than adequate insulation, its outer surface can become hot enough to seriously burn someone if touched or brushed against with bare skin.
+The following personal protective gear is essential:

 02 of 05